 VHS Revival revisits John Carpenter’s greatest ever achievement.

-Even so, much like the modern era, the movie was largely a platform for practical advancements, effects that may be construed as being dated by today’s standards, but while CGI can be regarded as looking more realistic, today’s movies tend to have a shorter shelf life in terms of their ‘wow factor’.
+Even so, the movie was largely a platform for practical advancements, effects that may be construed as being dated by today’s standards, but while CGI can be regarded as looking more realistic, today’s movies tend to have a shorter shelf life in terms of their ‘wow factor’.
 Each movie is infinitely more breathtaking than the last, but those improvements are a result of advancing technology, each spectacle becoming quickly outmoded.
 Practical effects, when achieving this kind of magic, are a testament to human resourcefulness and ingenuity.
 Almost forty years after The Thing’s initial release, there are still moments when you stop and think to yourself, ‘How in the hell did they do that?’

 Dr. Blair – You see, what we’re talkin’ about here is an organism that imitates other life-forms, and it imitates ’em perfectly.
 When this thing attacked our dogs it tried to digest them… absorb them, and in the process shape its own cells to imitate them.